armandosunny/EcoNicheS/README.md

 ![image](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/a37ba849-6c5e-422e-b26e-d1562e09e4ae)

-<sub>Plot shown in RStudio.
-If you wish, remember that it is also possible to save the image in PNG format by right-clicking on it.</sub>
+This is an example of the plot shown in RStudio using the database of our example species.
+If you wish, remember that it is also possible to save the image in PNG format by right-clicking on it.
 ![image](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/d2bb018a-1461-4a5a-9a62-4618b5c7cb26)